Donald Trump Jr. Leaves ‘Triggered’ Book Launch At UCLA After Supporters Heckle Him

 Donald Trump Jr. appeared at The University of California in Los Angeles on Sunday to promote his new book Triggered: How The Left Thrives on Hate and Wants to Silence Us.
 President Donald Trump’s son got heckled during the event for failing to take questions and answers, which was filled with his and his father’s supporters, and he left before the two-hour event was scheduled to end.

+The attendees were unhappy that the president’s son wouldn’t answer questions during the event, which was slated to last two hours.
+The author’s whole premise was that he was willing to engage in dialogue.

-After vocal members of the group began expressing its displeasure at not getting to ask questions, Trump Jr. attempted to explain that if he answered questions, he would provide soundbites for left-leaning social media posters to use against him.
-Another reason given for the president’s son not taking questions was due to time constraints.
+After vocal members of the group began expressing their displeasure at not getting to ask questions, Trump Jr. attempted to explain that if he answered questions, he would provide soundbites for left-leaning social media posters to use against him.
+The president’s son also didn’t take questions due to time constraints.
 However, the crowd did not buy his explanation.

-At one point during the group’s outrage, Trump Jr.’s girlfriend Kimberly Guilfoyle shouted at the unruly college students.
+At one point during the group’s outrage, Trump Jr.’s girlfriend, Kimberly Guilfoyle, shouted at the unruly college students.

 ‘You’re not making your parents proud by being rude and disruptive.”